terrajobst/AspNetDocs.es-es/aspnet/whitepapers/aspnet4/overview.md

 <a id="0.2_graphic19"></a>![](overview/_static/image3.png)

-Figura 4: Quiebres de escala
+Figura 4: quiebres de escala

 <a id="0.2__QueryExtender"></a><a id="0.2__Toc224729041"></a><a id="0.2__Toc253429264"></a><a id="0.2__Toc243304638"></a>